adobe/spectrum-web-components/projects/documentation/content/guides/migration-guide.md

 ## Migration: 8/11/2021

-As of 8/11/2021, Spectrum Web Components will cease to leverage `lit-element` and `lit-html` dependencies directly in favor of [`lit2.0`](https://lit.dev/blog/2021-09-21-announcing-lit-2/).
-For most of you this will be a 100% transparent change as the usage of these libraries is encapsulated within our elements and consuming these new versions within your HTML of Javascript application should do little more than pass the bundle size and performance benefits of this change on to your applications.
-If you are currently using any of the following package version you should be seeing these benefits in your applications today.
-In the case that you are using those packages in concert with versions before those listed below we highly suggest that you align your version consumption to the most recent versions as soon as is comfortable for your project.
+As of Nov 8, 2021, Spectrum Web Components will upgrade to [Lit 2.0](https://lit.dev/blog/2021-09-21-announcing-lit-2/) and will cease depending on separate `lit-element` and `lit-html` modules internally.
+This will only require action from you if:

+1. You embed icons as template literals (`<sp-icon>${RedoIcon()}</sp-icon>`) in a project that uses `lit-html@1.x` or `lit-element@2.x`.
+2. You wish to combine Spectrum component versions from pre-Lit 2.0 with those from post-Lit 2.0.

+Otherwise, you can safely upgrade to the latest versions of Spectrum Web Components, shrinking your bundle size and improving your project's performance.

+If you embed icons as template literals, please reference the icon migration guide below while upgrading.

+Combining components based on Lit 2.0 with older versions of components may increase your bundle size, since both versions of the underlying LitElement libraries will be required, while the practice of elements registering sub-elements increasing the possibility of JS errors from attempting to register the same tab name more than once.
+Because of this, we recommend simultaneously upgrading all components in your project to at least the versions listed here:

 <details>
 	<summary><strong>Package Versions</strong></summary>